 Physiology is a very dynamic discipline, which develops continuously and utilizes new knowledge, perspectives and techniques from other scientific disciplines.
 The aim of the course is to integrate our knowledge of gene products and cellular functions with organ- and whole-body physiology.
-A thorough background established in cell physiology will be combined with organ physiology and studies on gene manipulated animals.
-The course will include related topic, such as nerve and muscle system, kidney and gastrointestinal system, cardiovascular and respiration system.
+A thorough background established in cell physiology will be combined with organ physiology.
+The course will include related topics, such as nerve and muscle system, kidney and gastrointestinal system, cardiovascular, respiration system and metabolism.
 These topics will also be cross-integrated in themes such as salt/water homeostasis, acid/base regulation, disturbance of ion channels and transduction processes, adaptation to physical activity and energy homeostasis.
-Selected themes will be illustrated by original literature, research based teaching from the institute.
+Selected themes will be illustrated by original literature and reviews.
 The course is suitable for students that are generally interested in physiology, biomedicine, biotechnology, or pharmaceutical industry.

 MSc Programme in Biology

 MSc Programme in Biology with a minor subject

 The student will obtain a wide theoretical knowledge within the

 physiological field.
 There will be a focus on fundamental

 principles in cell physiology that form basis in understanding of